nalnatsheh/iit-ece588/docs/tut/README.md

 27. Now to create a HDL wrapper, click on **design_1** → **Create HDL Wrapper**
 ![1](../assets/fig/27.png)

-28. A new window will pop-up, select **Let Vivado mange wrapper and auto-update**
+28. A new window will pop-up, select **Let Vivado manage wrapper and auto-update**
 ![1](../assets/fig/28.png)

 29. To generate the bitstream, click on **Generate Bitstream** under **PROGRAM AND DEBUG** menu